 Picture this: Your kid makes a sour face, clinches their fists, and stomps away.
 Most parents are familiar with this scene.
 For some parents though, this is a recurring theme.
-Anger issues in children can create problems at home and school and affect things like relationships and self-esteem.
+Severe anger issues in children can create problems at home and school and affect family members, relationships, and self-esteem.

-It’s normal to feel angry at times.
+Being angry at times is normal.
 We’ve all been there.
 And as adults, we know how difficult it can be to manage anger.
-However, if you’re noticing that your child is frequently having angry outbursts, has a short fuse, or quickly escalates to rage, there are ways you can help address the issue.
-If you feel unsure about whether or not your child’s anger is normal, find more information here.
+However, if you’re noticing that your child is frequently having angry outbursts or meltdowns, has a short fuse, or quickly escalates to rage, there are ways you can help address the issue.
+If you feel unsure about whether or not your child’s behavior problems are normal, find more information here.

-Anger issues cause some kids to lash out or tantrum, while other kids tend to shut down or withdraw.
-Understanding why your child is having anger issues might be difficult, however their behavior can provide helpful clues.
+Anger issues cause some kids to have aggressive behavior t or temper tantrums, while other kids tend to shut down or withdraw.
+Understanding why your child is having anger issues might be difficult, however, your child’s behavior can provide helpful clues.
 Children who are able to calm quickly after an anger episode, then negotiate or problem solve, are showing you that they have a handle on anger management and may just need a bit of extra support from you now and then.
 Kids who regularly become emotionally dysregulated or aggressive in response to anger, especially in ways that get in the way of fun, learning, and relationships, may need extra self-regulation practice, or assistance from a pediatrician, mental health professional, or clinical psychologist.

-Anger issues in children might be part of a bigger picture.
-Kids may have distressing underlying conditions such as anxiety, attention-deficit/hyperactivity disorder, or oppositional defiant disorder.
-They may be experiencing overwhelming family or social situations, such as divorce, loss, or bullying.
-If anger issues are occurring within the context of a difficult situation, it’s important to address the root cause in addition to helping them manage their feelings.
+Anger issues in young children might be part of a bigger picture.
+Kids may have distressing underlying mental health conditions such as anxiety, attention-deficit/hyperactivity disorder, or oppositional defiant disorder.
+They may be experiencing overwhelming family life or social situations, such as divorce, loss, or bullying.
+If anger problems are occurring within the context of a difficult situation, it’s important to address the root cause in addition to helping them manage their feelings.

-Like other challenging emotions, kids can learn to express their anger in productive ways and use it as a tool to become more self-aware.
-Helping kids understand their triggers is a great way to start tackling anger issues.
-Triggers, or situations that provoke the anger, can include things like school work, perceived unfairness, sibling conflict, bedtime, and more.
+Like other challenging emotions, angry children can learn to express their anger in productive ways and use it as a tool to become more self-aware.
+Helping kids understand their triggers is a great way to start tackling disruptive behavior.
+Triggers, or situations that provoke the anger, can include things like schoolwork, perceived unfairness, sibling conflict, bedtime, and more.
 Read more about recognizing triggers and ways to manage anger issues in children here.

 Anger is a big emotion for kids to navigate.
-Understanding why the anger is happening and working with your kids to find helpful ways to express and manage anger can make all the difference.
+Understanding why the anger is happening and working with your kids to find helpful self-control methods and ways to express and manage anger can make all the difference.